pollyweb-org/pollyweb-docs/4 ⚙️ Solution/35 💬 Chats/😃 Talkers/😃⚙️ Talker cmds/...holders 🧠/EVAL ⬇️/⬇️ EVAL ⌘ cmd.md

     Using the [`{.Distinct}`](<../../...functions 🐍/🔩 {.Distinct}.md>) function

     ```yaml
-    📃 Inline in a placeholder:
+    📃 Inline in a holder:
     - EVAL|$list.Distinct() >> $list
     ```